webrtc-security/webrtc-security.github.io/index.md

 As the signalling protocol is not specified by WebRTC, the mechanism for encryption obviously depends on the signalling protocol chosen.
 Due to the relatively open nature of signalling security, this report will focus on and briefly explain the of the most common protocol, SIP (Session Initiation Protocol).

 SIP is a widely implemented standard used in VoIP communication to setup and tear down phone calls.
 However, it is a derivative of HTTP and SMTP - both are protocols that are regularly exploited.
-As it uses plain-text messages to exchange information, it is feasbile for any malicious party to tap a network and capture SIP messages.
+As it uses plain-text messages to exchange information, it is feasible for any malicious party to tap a network and capture SIP messages.
 If an attacker can read a user's sensitive information, they could use this information to spoof the user.
-And if the attacker can further proceed to gain access to the operator's network, it can even be possible for them to decipher the contents of WebRTC communication.<span class="reference">[[14](#ref.14)]</span>
+And if the attacker can further proceed to gain access to the operator's network, it can even be possible for them to decipher the contents of WebRTC communication. <span class="reference">[[14](#ref.14)]</span>

 Since SIP is sent in clear text, it is trivial for a determined attacker to intercept SIP messages.
 What happens next is left up to the imagination of the attacker, but it is not hard to imagine an eventuality in that the contents of the message body or header is tampered with.
 If the attacker intercepts an INVITE message, they may then proceed to change the FROM header to reflect his or her own IP address.